Juror released after difficulty viewing video from Memorial Day triple homicide at apartment pool

 BATON ROUGE — A judge released one of the jurors selected for a triple-homicide trial Thursday after she said she couldn't continue because she had difficulty reviewing video of carnage at an apartment complex swimming pool.

 Before showing the footage, Judge Fred Crifasi and state prosecutors announced what was coming up and Crifasi said anyone who didn't want to see it should step out.
 The juror attempted to leave and was consoled by other members of the panel.
-Crifasi ultimately decided to release her.
+Crifasi ultimately decided to release her and use an alternate.

 Ladarius Coleman, 18, is accused along with his brother David Williams, 22, of killing three at the Fairway View Apartments swimming pool on Memorial Day 2021.
-Prosecutors have said the pair happened upon a pair of young men with whom they had been feuding, and shot them.
+Prosecutors have said the pair, with others, happened upon a pair of young men with whom they had been feuding, and shot them.
 A toddler just shy of her second birthday was caught in the crossfire and also died.

 The brothers face second-degree murder charges punishable by life in prison.
 Williams had been set for trial with Coleman but his case was delayed until March.